FerRacimo/PhenoGraph/README.md

 # Graph parameter file

 This file contains information about the admixture graph, which should have been previously inferred using a program like MixMapper (Lipson et al. 2013) or qpGraph (Patterson et al. 2012).
 SimpleGraph.R is an example graph parameter file.
 This file uses the R library admixturegraph (Leppälä et al. 2017) to build the graph.

+# Running PhenoGraph

+# Output files

+PhenoGraph should produce two output files:
+- The list of Q_B statistics for each branch in the graph
+- The trace from the MCMC run